cs210/cargi-ios/README.md

 To run the iOS app, you must import the GoogleMaps framework, which is stored in our Google Drive due to its large size.
 Place the GoogleMaps.framework file in `iOS > CargiApp > Pods > GoogleMaps > Frameworks`.

 **Important**: Do not use `.xcodeproject` file to open Xcode; use `iOS > CargiApp > CargiApp.xcworkspace` instead.
+When you open the project, on the file viewer on the left side "Cargi.xcodeproj" will be in red.
+Click on Cargi.xcodeproj and then look on the panel on the right.
+The absolute path will have Edwin's directory in it - change it to be wherever this file is in your directory.